RawPatty/rawpatty.github.io/docs/_posts/2023-01-08-Azure-reservation-roles.markdown

 Hoping this will eventually be unified.

-It looks like resource assignments to mangement groups at most can assign the Reservation Purchaser role, it would follow that the purchaser role is resource based and can be assigned at the subscription level (or above) by an Owner, while the Administrator and Reader roles are directory roles only assignable currently under the Reservation tab by a global administrator with User Access Administrator elevation activated.
+It looks like resource assignments to mangement groups, subscriptions, and resource groups can assign the Reservation Purchaser role, it looks like the purchaser role is resource based and can be assigned by an Owner (so as to puchase scoped reservations), while the Administrator and Reader roles are directory roles only assignable currently under the Reservation tab by a global administrator with User Access Administrator elevation activated.

 ## How about Privileged Identity Management (PIM)?